ampproject/amphtml/extensions/amp-next-page/amp-next-page.md

 The `<amp-next-page>` component renders a default recommendation box and separator.
 You may style the appearance of these two elements as follows:

-### Styling the default footer recommendation box
+### Style the default footer recommendation box

-The default footer recommendation box (that appears when no more suggestions are available or the suggestions exceed the maximum specified number of pages) can be styled by appling CSS styles to the following classes:
+You may add custom CSS styles to the default footer recommendation box.
+It exposes the following classes:

 - `.amp-next-page-footer` for the parent container element
 - `.amp-next-page-footer-content` for the wrapping element